nanoporetech/onesie/README.md

 Look through the list of devices in `/proc/devices` for `ont-minit1c` you need the number associated with it, that is the major device-number.

-Create the device node wherever you feel comfortable
+You can create the device node wherever you feel comfortable and call it whatever you want, but MinKNOW looks for it as `/dev/flowcell0`.
+If you do create the device node in `/dev` you will have to recreate it every time you boot the minion-1c as that file-system is not persistent.

-`sudo mknod onsie c <major-no> 0`
+`sudo mknod /dev/flowcell0 c <major-no> 0`

-If this works there should be a file called "onesie" owned by root.
+If this works there should be a file called `/dev/flowcell0` owned by root.
 For convenience, change it to be owned by you.

-`sudo chown <username> onesie`
+`sudo chown <username> /dev/flowcell0`

 Warning: The major number that the driver uses _can_ change each time driver is loaded.
 Though the file will still be there.
 If the driver stops working check